14.1 C

 The purpose of the Decision Making section is two-fold.
 Primarily, it serves to gauge your aptitude as a decision-maker.
 But more than that, the test has been carefully designed by XLRI to assess your ability to handle ambiguity, complexity, and the interplay of various stakeholders’ interests.
 Remember, as a manager, every decision you make can create ripples that affect the broader ecosystem of the organization.

-The decision-making section is the make-or-break section of the XAT Exam, alike the DILR section of the CAT, Decision making section exemplifies if you get shortlisted for the further round of the XAT or not.
+The decision-making section is the make-or-break section of the XAT Exam, like the DILR section of the CAT, The decision-making section exemplifies if you get shortlisted for the further round of the XAT or not.
 However, where DILR was a test of aptitude, Decision making is a test of Emotional Intelligence from the examiner.

-Secondly, while morality is essential in our everyday life, it is advisable to compartmentalize it when attempting the Decision Making section.
+Secondly, while morality is essential in our everyday lives, it is advisable to compartmentalize it when attempting the decision-making section.
 Personal moral judgments could cloud your decision-making capability, resulting in biases that might lead you away from the most beneficial decision for the organization as a whole.
 The key here is to distinguish between personal morality and professional ethics.

 Thirdly, prioritize case facts above all else when presented with a question.
 Every detail provided in the problem statement has its significance and could be critical in forming a well-rounded decision.
 Make it a habit to note down these facts meticulously to ensure you have all the information at your disposal when you weigh the potential choices.